Ari Snow ends his diving career with another state championship for Lewis

 “I felt solid, and that’s when I knew that everything was going to be fine,” Snow said.
-With a score of 405.05, the John Lewis High School senior won his second Class 5 state championship Tuesday at Rouse Center in Stafford.
+With a score of 405.05, the John Lewis High senior won his second Class 5 state championship Tuesday at Rouse Center in Stafford.
 His freshman teammate, Jadon Butler, finished fourth at 364.40.

-Starting last March, when the pandemic halted all high school sports, few were affected more than those who participate in diving, its demanding movements difficult to perform without the pool or the board.
-Snow has not had a club meet since March 2020.
+Starting in March, when the coronavirus pandemic halted all high school sports, few were affected more than those who participate in diving, its demanding movements difficult to perform without the pool or the board.
+Snow has not had a club meet since March.
 His summer season was canceled.
 His club team traveled to Florida over the holidays, but he stayed home out of pandemic-related concerns.

 When he returned to competitive diving, fear of the difficult dives he would perform crept into his mind.

-“I think it’s the what-ifs that really hang me up a lot,” Snow said.
+“I think it’s the what-ifs that really hang me up a lot,” he said.
 “You just got to push past it.”

 But as much as pool closures disrupted Snow’s training, his performance never wavered as he won the district and regional titles leading up to Tuesday.
 After graduation, he hopes to dive in college and then become a pilot.